loeffen/ha-shellies-discovery/README.md

 - Shellies firmware updated to current version
 - Home Assistant updated to current version
 - default topics configuration in Shellies
+- check of Mqtt is enable on the steelt device (option under avances settings)
 ## Minimal configuration
 ```yaml
 python_script: